awsdocs/aws-cpp-developer-guide/doc_source/client-config.md

 Specifies the URI addressing scheme, either HTTP or HTTPS\.
 The default scheme is HTTPS\.

 **region**
-Specifies the AWS region to use, such as *us\-east\-1*\.
-By default, the region used is the default region configured in the applicable AWS credentials\.
+Specifies the AWS Region to use, such as *us\-east\-1*\.
+By default, the Region used is the default Region configured in the applicable AWS credentials\.

 **useDualStack**
 Controls whether to use dual stack IPv4 and IPv6 endpoints\.
-Note that not all AWS services support IPv6 in all regions\.
+Note that not all AWS services support IPv6 in all Regions\.

 **maxConnections**
 Specifies the maximum number of HTTP connections to a single server\.
 The default value is 25\.
 No maximum allowed value exists other than what your bandwidth can reasonably support\.